josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### 🇺🇸 United States — South Carolina and Georgia

 AnMed identified a malware-related cyber incident on 26 July.

 The health system initially closed most of its facilities, postponed some appointments and elective procedures, and operated through downtime and recovery procedures while restoring records, communications, imaging, and other clinical services.

-The incident later acquired a separate coercive layer.

 On 11 August, AnMed's Facebook page displayed repeated ransom demands purporting to come from **The Gentlemen** ransomware group.

-The posts claimed that highly sensitive patient and institutional data had been exfiltrated.
-AnMed removed the unauthorised material, disabled platform access, and said the claims had not been verified.
+AnMed removed the unauthorised material and said the claims had not been verified.

-The social-media takeover establishes additional attacker-controlled access and coercive conduct.

-It does not establish that every claimed data category or volume was actually taken.

 ```text
 HEALTHCARE DISRUPTION: